grzesiek-galezowski/tdd-ebook/manuscript/270_Mock_Objects.md

 The rest of this chapter will focus on dissecting the behaviors of `DataDispatch` and their context.

-I will start describing this context by looking at interface used by `DataDispatch`.
+I will start describing this context by looking at the interface used by `DataDispatch`.

 ## Interfaces